birkskyum/maplibre-native/SITUATION.md

 - Extend the new depth/stencil plumbing to 3D drawables (extrusions, terrain) once the upstream hooks are ready.
 - Align the WebGPU shader-group selection and bind group layout caching with the Metal/Vulkan registries to reduce redundant pipeline creation.
 - Trim logging/no-op debug group stubs once the backend hardens and we decide how to surface Dawn debug markers across platforms.

+## Recent WebGPU fixes (2025-09-20)
+- Deterministically rebuild WebGPU tile clip masks: deduplicate/sort visible tiles before assigning stencil refs, reuse the previous map when the set is unchanged, and keep `nextStencilID` in sync so fill-outline coastlines land on every tile instead of only the first few.
+- `./run_webgpu.sh` with `coastline.json` now prints steady `WebGPU: Rendering 4–5 clipping masks for tiles` messages without the earlier scissor-rect validation faults; Dawn still tears down the device after a few seconds on this headless X11 setup, so a visual inspection isn’t possible here, but the stencil logs stay stable frame-to-frame.
+## Recent WebGPU fixes (2025-09-21)
+- Preserve stencil refs across frames: cache the sorted tile list per frame, regenerate the mask only when the visible set actually changes, and clear/reassign IDs in one shot so both fill outlines and plain line layers reuse the same stencil values for the entire frame.